fastslack/matware-libraries/README.md

 Matware Libraries for Joomla!
 =================

-This libraries add some features to the vest CMS of the World, Joomla!.
+This libraries add some features to the best CMS of the World, Joomla!.

 OAuth2 Authentication
 ---------------------